These Industries can take advantage of Solar Energy

-With falling costs, generous grants, and tax incentives, businesses of all types are in a great position to take advantage of the benefits of solar energy.
-By installing a solar system, manufacturing industries, agricultural operations and commercial businesses can save on electricity costs, take control of future energy price increases and reduce their tax burden.
+With falling installation costs, generous grants, and tax incentives, businesses of all types are in a great position to take advantage of the benefits of solar energy.
+By installing a solar system, manufacturing industries, agricultural operations, and commercial businesses can save on electricity costs, take control of future energy price increases and reduce their tax burden.

 Agricultural operations, such as poultry and dairy farms, also use a lot of electricity and typically have lots of sunny, available roof space.
 For example, a chicken farm requires electricity to run fans and must maintain a consistent temperature throughout the year.
-A roof mounted solar system allows the business to switch from electricity generated by the utility company, to clean electricity generated on site.
+A roof-mounted solar system allows the business to switch from electricity generated by the utility company, to clean electricity generated on-site.
 Tax incentives and generous grants from the U.S. Department of Agriculture make solar energy a very sound business decision.

 A commercial business, such as an office building or department store, will see a similar return on investment as a manufacturer or farmer.
 If you have available roof space and would like to take control of your electricity costs, you are a perfect candidate for solar energy.
 Also, if you are in a rural area, you may be eligible for grants from USDA.